cloki0610/CI-Portfolio-Project-5/README.md

 2. Then I open the new project by gitpod
 3. After a new workspace is opened, I follow the cheat sheet to install Django and all required libraries.
 4. Use 'pip3 freeze --local > requirements.txt' to generate requirements.txt file.
-5. Then I commit my files to GitHub repository to make my initial commit.
+5. Then I commit my files to the GitHub repository to make my initial commit.

 ### Deploy to Heroku